About this course

 How you're taught

-- Your typical day will run from 9 am through to 7.30 pm, and normally three different subject areas are taught on each day.
-In Year Four, the formal contact hours are reduced to allow time to focus on the individual project.
+Your typical day will run from 9 am through to 7.30 pm, and normally three different subject areas are taught on each day.
+In Final Year, the formal contact hours are reduced to allow time to focus on the individual project.

 NTU provides support and resources to make studying as easy and flexible as possible, including a virtual learning environment that enables you to study from home or work.